 - New household pet

 - More visitors to the home

 7. Defence Mechanism

-There are a large number of reasons why a Maine Coons defence mechanism might be triggered, however, in general Maine Coon aggression is reserved for when a cat feels threatened.
+There are a large number of reasons why a Maine Coons defense mechanism might be triggered, however, in general, Maine Coon aggression is reserved for when a cat feels threatened.
 Owners should therefore never hit their Maine Coon cat in an attempt to discipline them, nor aggressively shout at them.

 - Have you acted aggressively towards the cat?

 - Are you short-tempered lately?